vaipatel97/PRODIGY_CS_01/README.md

 ### 📖Manual/instruction for running code:

-You can also download the pdf file to read the instructions, that has been uploaded.
+You can also download the pdf file to read the instructions, that has been uploaded with video.

 # 🔧 Installation
 ### Requirements